Call our help center at 216.738.2067

 Hunger Education

-Our Speakers Bureau members will speak to your group about the mission of the Food Bank, how we operate, what the need looks like in Northeast Ohio, and how to get involved.
+Our Speakers Bureau and Outreach team members will speak to your group about the mission of the Food Bank, how we operate, what the need looks like in Northeast Ohio, and how to get involved.

 If you are interested in inviting a member of the Speakers Bureau to speak at your event or meeting, please fill out this presentation request form.